 Paparele e Bisi

 Paparele e bisi is somewhat reminiscent of risi e bisi but made with tagliatelle pasta.
 This Venetian pasta dish is prepared by first sautéing onions and pancetta in butter.
 Then, stock, peas, parsley, salt, pepper, and Parmigiano Reggiano are added to the pan.
 Finally, cooked tagliatelle pasta is mixed with the thin sauce and topped with grated cheese to serve.

 Pinsa Veneta is a rustic cake typically made around the Epiphany.
-It is prepared with either polenta flour and regular flour, plus raisins, apples, orange zest, sugar, yeast, butter, grappa, figs, and fennel seeds.
-Pinsa Veneta is baked until golden brown and often served with a glass of sweet dessert wine.
+It is prepared with either polenta or regular flour, raisins, apples, orange zest, sugar, yeast, butter, grappa, figs, and fennel seeds.
+Pinsa Veneta is baked until golden brown and often served with a sweet dessert wine.

 Sùgoli is prepared around the grape harvest in September and October.
 Made from grape must cooked with sugar and thickened with flour until it reaches a pudding-like consistency.
 Traditionally, grape harvesters would eat sùgoli over bread to give them energy for the long days of grape harvesting.

 Though the name means sandy cake, torta sabbiosa is soft and fluffy and made with potato flakes, butter, sugar, almond flour, eggs, and orange zest.
 The name is thought to refer to the delicate granular texture of the potato flakes.
 Torta sabbiosa is delicious eaten as is but can be enhanced with toppings from caramel to mascarpone and more.